 Wearing sunscreen won’t reduce your risk of heat exhaustion but it can greatly cut the chance of painful sunburn.
 Opt for a minimum of factor 15 if you have very dark skin; factor 30 for normal skin; and factor 50 if you burn easily.

-Single Trip insurance is for one-off, individual trips and will cover your specified travel dates.
+Get a quoteSingle Trip insurance is for one-off, individual trips and will cover your specified travel dates.
 This is usually up to 45 days; however, some insurance providers can cover up to 94 days.
 If you’re not a frequent traveller, single trip cover is a great option and will likely be cheaper than an annual multi-trip cover.

 If you travel 2 or more times a year, annual trip cover may very well save you money.
 The maximum duration of any trip will always be specified and will vary by provider.
 But don't worry, when you get a quote, we'll ask you what your maximum trip length is and only show you quotes that match!

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions you can add your pre-existing conditions, one by one, for each traveller.
-You'll only need to enter your details once, it's all online and there's no need to call, or provide details of your conditions in writing.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
+You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.